Skip to main content

 In your first few days with your new braces, you won’t be able to chew normally.
 Stick to soft foods, such as soups and pasta, until you’ve adjusted to your braces and the initial soreness has subsided.

 After that, you’ll still have to avoid certain foods for the duration of your time with braces.
 Foods that are tough, sticky, and chewy can get trapped in your braces and potentially break the wires and brackets.
-Sugary foods are also a no-no, since they can linger on your teeth and lead to decay.
+Sugary foods are also a no-no since they can linger on your teeth and lead to decay.

 You may need a mouth guard for sports

-Contact sports such as football can pose a danger to your braces, so please let us know if you are involved in any athletic activities that may require a special mouth guard.
+Contact sports such as football can pose a danger to your braces, so please let us know if you are involved in any athletic activities that may require a special mouthguard.
 You should also contact us immediately if you sustain any kind of injury to your face or mouth while playing sports.

-Key takeaways
+Key Takeaways

 The most important thing to remember is that you play a key role in the success of your orthodontic treatments.
 It’s crucial to establish a daily oral hygiene routine, keep all of your appointments with us, and follow the care instructions provided to you.